davidallsopp/geohash-scala/README.md

 geohash-scala
 =============

-A scala implementation of the geohashing algorithm as described at http://en.wikipedia.org/wiki/Geohash and originally made available at http://geohash.org/
+A Scala implementation of the geohashing algorithm as described at http://en.wikipedia.org/wiki/Geohash and originally made available at http://geohash.org/